Today I patched a monster.

 The concept of Hotspots is a central part of our analyses.
 A Hotspot is complicated code that you need to work with often.
 That is, Hotspots are based on how you actually work with the code and not just its static properties.

 For a long time we presented Hotspots on a file level.
 In most cases those Hotspots give you information you can act upon.
 However, sometimes you come across a Hotspot file with several thousand lines of code.
 And to point someone to, let’s say, a file with 6.000 Lines of Code and say “hey, here’s your problem - just refactor this module and you’re fine” isn’t that helpful.
-Hence we started to work on our X-Ray feature that I introduced in the Software (
+Hence we started to work on our X-Ray feature that I introduced in the Software (r)Evolution series.

 X-Ray lets you identify Hotspots inside a file with the resolution of function/method level.
 To pull that of we need to analyze the source code, which explains my interest in parsers.
 Let’s meet some of the challenges here.